Are You Ready to Go Exclusive with Jane, Your Digital Concierge?

 With this context in mind, the JetBlue decision to unbundle bag fees suddenly felt like survival.
 Let me elaborate.
 At the time, all other airlines charged for bags as add-ons later in the booking flow.
 As a result, JetBlue ALWAYS looked more expensive because it INCLUDED the bag fee in the ticket price instead of charging for bags later in the booking flow.

 The average consumer rarely took the extra step to think through that difference.
-Instead, the average consumer deciding purely on price, typically chose the cheapest ticket.
+Instead, deciding purely on price, the average consumer typically chose the cheapest ticket.